EchoNet-Capstone/nova-nmv3/README.md

 This library provides a C++ interface for communicating with Succorfish Delphis acoustic modems.
 It implements a subset of the NMv3 protocol for underwater acoustic communication.

+**Note:** The header file (`nmv3_api.hpp`) contains complete packet structure definitions for the full Delphis modem protocol specification, including all command types, response formats, and data fields.
+However, only the essential commands needed for our specific application have been implemented in the C++ code.

 ## Features

 - Modem status querying (address and voltage only)